renggli/dart-more/README.md

 - `cache.dart` is a collection of different caching strategies and their expiry policy.
 - `char_matcher.dart` is a model for character classes, their composition and operations on strings.
 - `collection.dart` is a collection of collection types (bi map, bit list, multi set, range, and string).
-- `int_math.dart` is a collection of common mathematical functions on integers.
 - `iterable.dart` is a collection of iterables and iterators.
+- `math.dart` is a collection of common mathematical functions.
 - `number.dart` provides fractional, complex and quaternion arithmetic.
 - `ordering.dart` a fluent interface for building comparator functions.
 - `printer.dart` a fluent interface for configuring sophisticated formatter.